Distributed Online Optimization for Multi-Agent Optimal Transport: Introduction

 \section{Introduction}

-The problem of transport of multi-agent collectives arises naturally in various settings, from the modeling of cell populations in biology, to engineering applications of coverage control and deployment in robotics and mobile sensing networks~\cite{FB-JC-SM:09, MM-ME:10, JC-SM-TK-FB:02j}.
+We consider the problem of designing distributed feedback control laws for optimally transporting a group of agents from an initial configuration, given by a probability measure~$\mu_0$, to a target configuration specified by a probability measure~$\mu^*$ over a domain~$\Omega$.
+Such a problem of transport of multi-agent collectives arises naturally in various settings, from the modeling of cell populations in biology, to engineering applications of coverage control and deployment in robotics and mobile sensing networks~\cite{FB-JC-SM:09, MM-ME:10, JC-SM-TK-FB:02j}.
 As these scenarios involve physical transport of resources, there is an associated cost of transport owing to energy considerations.
-Optimal transport theory~\cite{CV:08}, which deals with the problem of rearranging probability measures while minimizing the cost of transport, presents an appropriate theoretical framework for these problems.
-Another consideration in the multi-agent setting is that of scalability of implementation when the size of the collective increases, which underlines the need for distributed algorithms.
-In the engineering context, the development of low-cost sensor, communication and computational systems makes foreseeable in the near future the deployment of large collectives of robots in diverse areas such as remote monitoring, manufacturing, and construction.
-Consequently, the emphasis on distributed implementation is rather stringent, as such a drastic increase in network size would render centralized implementations unsuitable.
-Examples of this are also pervasive in biology, and the exact mechanisms used by biological systems to achieve scalability remains an active area of research.
-From a theoretical perspective, as the number of agents increases, the design and analysis of efficient distributed transport laws poses new challenges, starting with the choice of appropriate mathematical abstractions.
-The need for parsimonious descriptions of the collectives, along with the fact that tasks for these systems are more likely to be specified at a high level, calls for the use of macroscopic models.
-We place this work in the above context as an effort to address the difficulties arising in control design and analysis for large-scale optimal transport of multi-agent collectives.
+Optimal transport theory~\cite{CV:08, YC-TG-MP:21}, which deals with the problem of rearranging probability measures while minimizing a cost of transport, presents an appropriate theoretical framework for the problem.
+Another consideration in the multi-agent setting is the scalability of implementation when the size of the collective increases, which underlines the need for distributed algorithms~\cite{FB-JC-SM:09}.
+This need is further exacerbated by limitations on sensing and communication typically present in these systems, whereby individual agents may only be able to sense/communicate with their spatial neighbors.
+However, existing formulations of the optimal transport problem result in solutions wherein the optimal transport routes for the individual agents depend on the distribution of the entire multi-agent system, which is a bottleneck for distributed implementation.
+The primary challenge in algorithm design, therefore, is in obtaining scalable distributed algorithms for large-scale implementation of optimal transport, which constitutes the aim of this paper.